software-mansion/live-compositor/docs/pages/guides/offline-processing.md

 The `required` option will block LiveCompositor processing if input stops delivering data.
 Don't use this option for unreliable inputs, as they might block LiveCompositor processing entirely.

-It's not recommended to use this option in real-time processing scenarios, as it might cause latency spikes when `required` input stops delivering data.
+It's not recommended to use this option in real-time processing scenarios, as it might cause latency spikes when `required` input stops delivering video or audio.
 :::